nickangtc/nickang-blog-gatsby/content/blog/2018-01-03-temptation-to-just-build-stuff/index.md

 - It's good to be building something so you can learn the ins and outs of a library, framework, or other aspects of programming, but only if you can't think of a better investment of your time

 And here's one final point to remind me most of all: **don't be too much of an engineer**.
 It's ultimately about who and what the tool we build serves, and not about the tool itself!

-* * *

-_If you like reading posts like this, you might want to [subscribe](http://eepurl.com/c7xfID) to my newsletter.
-It's free, and in it, I'll share with you the most interesting articles of the month from this blog and elsewhere on the internet.
-See you soon!_